 - Yearlong Mentoring

 Our School Literacy and Culture department offers several mentoring programs with a duration lasting from one to three years.
-These intensive programs can feature monthly seminars, single day retreats, summer workshops, classroom visits and personalized support from an experienced mentor teacher.
+These intensive programs feature monthly seminars, classroom visits, and personalized support from an experienced mentor teacher.

 SLC’s Classroom Storytelling program is inspired by Vivian Paley’s storytelling and story acting work.
 The project combines early literacy research and classroom practice with mentoring and seminar discussions in a yearlong training program.